2024

 The One Question Icebreaker is an effective tool for dispersing any feelings of awkwardness.

-The activity requires each member to answer one question of their choosing from a list of questions.
+The activity requires each member to answer one question from a list of questions.

 To break the ice: